 There’s no need to spend lots of time in preparation, but it helps if you have:

-The screening call isn’t part of the formal process, so don’t worry if you haven’t had a chance to mention all the cool projects that you’ve been working on.
+The initial chat isn’t part of the formal process, so don’t worry if you haven’t had a chance to mention all the cool projects that you’ve been working on.

-At the end of the screening call we’ll be in touch within a few days either to invite you to interview, or provide feedback on your application.
+At the end of the initial chat we’ll be in touch within a few days either to invite you to interview, or provide feedback on your application.

 The first of the two interviews is typically the technical interview, although the order isn’t too important.

 In this interview you’ll be asked to carry out a simple exercise on Xero.
 There’s no requirement to have used Xero before, but if you haven't we recommend signing up for a free demo account.
 Becoming familiar with the basic interface will save you a few minutes in the exercise.

 Once you’ve completed the exercise we’ll debrief it with you.
 We'll ask you to explain what you discovered and we'll help you uncover anything you didn't spot the first time round.

 During this interview we’re not looking to make sure you’ve answered the exercise 100% correctly, (although of course that doesn't hurt!).
 Our main priority is to see how quickly you learn, and how you respond to coaching.
 You'll get more credit for an accurate self-appraisal of your performance than you will for attempting to paper over your omissions.